 What makes Mocha better JS testing frameworks?

-- Works in both TDD and BDD environments.
-Mocha supports both Behaviour Driven Development (BDD) and Test Driven Development (TDD) allowing to write of high-quality test cases and enhancing test coverage.
+• Functions effectively in both TDD and BDD environments.
+Mocha works adeptly in both TDD and BDD environments, supporting Behaviour Driven Development (BDD) and Test Driven Development (TDD), thereby facilitating the creation of high-quality test cases and improving test coverage.

 Is Mocha a BDD tool?